rewardmob/unity-sdk-docs/README.md

 3. Place a **RewardMobManager** prefab inside of any scene within your project

-4. Populate the **RewardMobData** resource object's game ID field with the ID provided to you inside the RewardMob Developer Panel
+4. Populate the **RewardMobData** resource object's game ID field with the ID provided to you inside the e-mail we sent you

 5. Place a **RewardMobCanvas** prefab inside of any scene where you wish to display the RewardMob Button.
 Feel free to change it's position. **Please do not disable this GameObject,